 If you would like to be considered for the teams then please read the information provided below and then contact our Team Manager Anne Corfield at [email protected] for a full schedule and entry form.

-Each Horse must have a valid vaccination certificate, which undeniably relates to that horse, completed, signed and stamped on each line by a veterinary surgeon, who is not the owner of the animal.
-It must state that the horse has received two injections for primary vaccination against Equine Influenza given no less than 21 days and no more than 92 days apart (only these first two injections need to have been given before the horse may compete).
+Each horse must have a valid vaccination certificate, which undeniably relates to that horse, completed, signed and stamped on each line by a veterinary surgeon, who is not the owner of the animal.
+It must state that the horse has received two injections for primary vaccination against Equine Influenza given no less than 21 days and no more than 92 days apart.
+Only these first two injections need to have been given before the horse may compete.
 In addition a first booster injection must be given no less than 150 days and no more than 215 days after the second injection of the primary vaccination.
-Subsequently, booster injections must be given at intervals of not more than 1 year apart, commencing after the first booster injection.
+Subsequently, booster injections must be given at intervals of not more than one year apart, commencing after the first booster injection.
 None of these injections must have been given within the preceding 7 days, including the day of the competition or entry into the competition stables.
 Annual vaccinations may be given on the same date each year, but this is notrecommended.
-If a booster is even a day late you will have to start the whole course again in order to be eligible, otherwise you could get to a qualifier or even a championship and get turned away before you’ve even unloaded the horse – which would be a bit of a shame if you’ve just driven 4.5 hours to Gloucestershire!!
+If a booster is even a day late you will have to start the whole course again in order to be eligible, otherwise you could get to a qualifier or even a championship and get turned away before you’ve even unloaded the horse.

 Flu vac checker link - use this to check your vaccinations are up to date and correct.
-If you are unsure please contact Stef Brewington who can double check them.
+If you are unsure please contact Anne Corfield who can double check them.